tgstation/tgstation/README.txt

 BYOND installed.
 You can get it from http://www.byond.com/.
 Once you've done that, extract the game files to wherever you want to keep them.
 This is a sourcecode-only release, so the next step is to compile the server files.
-Open goonstation.dme by double-clicking it, open the Build menu, and click compile.
+Open tgstation.dme by double-clicking it, open the Build menu, and click compile.
 This'll take a little while, and if everything's done right you'll get a message like this:

-saving goonstation.dmb (DEBUG mode)
+saving tgstation.dmb (DEBUG mode)

-goonstation.dmb - 0 errors, 0 warnings
+tgstation.dmb - 0 errors, 0 warnings

 If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong.